Code7Crusaders/MVP/react-app/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+## Getting Started

+To get started with this project, follow these steps:

+1. Install Dependencies
+    ```sh
+    npm install
+    ```

+2. Run the Development Server
+    ```sh
+    npm run dev
+    ```

+3. Build for Production
+    To generate optimized production files:

+    ```sh
+    npm run build
+    ```
+    The build files will be in the `dist` folder.

+4. Preview the Build
+    You can test the built version locally using:

+    ```sh
+    npm run preview
+    ```
+    This serves the static files from the `dist` folder.

+    Let me know if you need any modifications or extra configurations! 🚀